 Gray Jays are fairly intelligent.
 They are extremely tame around people.
-They are popularly known as “Camp robbers” because of their propensity to steal food at people’s camp sites, even right off their plates.
+“Camp robbers” is their popular name.
+This is because of their propensity to steal food at people’s camp sites, even right off their plates.
 Sometimes they will even fly up to and land on a person’s hands or head for a handout.
 Their “robber” habits further extend to the other birds, other Gray Jays, and various larger wildlife.

 Diet and Foraging

 The diet of the Gray Jay is exceptionally tolerant to a variety of foods.
 Their primary diet consists of arthropods, berries, carrion, seeds, fungi, and fruits such as chokecherry.
 Known to also commonly raid the nests of other birds or bats for nestlings, snap up flying insects in the air, wade in shallow water to capture invertebrates or amphibians, kill small mammals, and will even pursue small birds like chickadees and warblers.
 They may land on larger animals to eat blood gorged ticks and steal game from traps.
 They are deceptively cute in appearance.
 Combine this with an extremely intrepid behavior.
 These antics have also earned the Gray Jay the name of whiskey jack, the notorious lumber raftsman of 19th century folklore legend.

 They often store the food they collect for later consumption during the long winter when food is scarce or not available.
 Gray Jays cash large quantities of food by rolling their food in their mouth into a rounded mass (bolus) and coat it with a sticky saliva.
 They then stick this food mass into bark crevices and onto tree branches.
 They may create as many as a thousand of these caches in a single day.
 Their genus name, Perisoreus, means hoarder with its etymology derived from the ancient Greek word perisōreúō, “I heap up all around”.

 Range and habitat